Department of Physical Therapy

 Faculty Expertise and Leadership

-The Department of Physical Therapy includes a skilled faculty who bring expertise in a variety of practice and research areas.
+The Departments of Physical Therapy include skilled faculty who bring expertise in a variety of practice and research areas.
 Our innovative and cutting-edge faculty:

-- developed the first Doctor of Physical Therapy (DPT) program in the United States, a testament to the culture of excellence and innovation woven into the history of the program.
+- developed the first Doctor of Physical Therapy (DPT) program in the United States in Omaha, NE, a testament to the culture of excellence and innovation woven into the history of the program.

 - includes Board Certified Specialists (ABPTS) in cardiovascular and pulmonary, geriatrics, orthopedics, pediatrics, neurology, sports medicine, women’s health, and wound care.

-- set research agendas that range from quantitative clinical trials (Rehabilitation Science Research Laboratory) to mixed methods educational research.
+- set research agendas that range from quantitative clinical trials to mixed methods educational research.

 - possess a visionary and pioneering spirit that strives to meet the needs of developing healthcare professionals, the physical therapy profession, and the individuals and communities we serve.